-A detailed review of how ANZ rewards its CEO, ExCo and GGM IA has been undertaken, driven by the introduction of a new Prudential Standard CPS 511 Remuneration.
-As a result, the Board approved changes to the executive remuneration framework, effective for the 2022 financial year.
+Following a detailed review of how ANZ rewards its CEO, ExCo and GGM IA, driven by the introduction of APRA's Prudential Standard CPS 511 Remuneration, the Board approved changes to the executive remuneration framework, effective for the 2022 financial year - 2023 is the second financial year operating under this framework.

-As illustrated below, variable remuneration under the new framework for the CEO, ExCo and GGM IA is delivered as follows:
+As illustrated below, variable remuneration for the CEO, ExCo and GGM IA is delivered as follows:

-- Short Term Variable Remuneration (STVR) as 50% cash and 50% shares deferred equally over years2 2 and 3; and - Long Term Variable Remuneration (LTVR) as: - Restricted Rights (RR) and Performance Rights (PR) equally weighted and deferred over year 4 (33%), year 5 (33%) and year 6 (34%) for the CEO; - RR and PR equally weighted and deferred over year 4 (50%) and year 5 (50%) for ExCo (excluding CRO); and - RR only, deferred over year 4 (50%) and year 5 (50%) for the CRO and GGM IA.
+- Short Term Variable Remuneration (STVR) as 50% cash and 50% shares deferred equally over years4 2 and 3; and - Long Term Variable Remuneration (LTVR) as: - Restricted Rights (RR) and Performance Rights (PR) equally weighted and deferred over year 4 (33%), year 5 (33%) and year 6 (34%) for the CEO; - RR and PR equally weighted and deferred over year 4 (50%) and year 5 (50%) for ExCo (excluding CRO); and - RR only, deferred over year 4 (50%) and year 5 (50%) for the CRO and GGM IA.